nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/TabMnJpXFVA/index.md

 ---
 title: Why are you going the immersive Scrum training route?
-description: 'scrum. org have pioneered a new format of #scrumtraining called #immersive learning, especially for #scrumcertification courses like the #professionalscrummaster and #professionalscrumproductowner courses.'
+description: Discover the benefits of immersive Scrum training with Martin Hinshelwood.
+Transform your skills in 4-8 day courses for real-time learning and growth!
 date: 2023-03-16T07:00:16Z
 videoId: TabMnJpXFVA
 url: /resources/videos/:slug